disco-v8/MilterAgent/README.md

 For issues, questions, or contributions, please open an issue on GitHub.

 ## Changelog

+### v0.2.1 (2025-08-13)
+- Refactored filter rule parsing logic for more robust and flexible configuration
+- Improved handling of colons (:) in filter rules, especially for URLs—no escaping required

 ### v0.2.0 (2025-08-08)
 - **Major Update: Rust 2024 Edition Support**